 Exodus 6:3 is also helpful in establishing how “My Name” is used as a figure of speech to enhance the truth of Who God is.
 That verse reads, “I appeared to Abraham, to Isaac and to Jacob as God Almighty, but by My Name, Jehovah, I did not make Myself known to them”.
 In other words, God had appeared to Abraham, Isaac and Jacob but not as “the Eternal, Immutable One”, but as “God Almighty”.
 But when God appeared to Moses, He made Himself known as Who He is, His very essence, i.e. Eternal.

 “Eternal” means that there was never a time when God did not exist.
 He existed as spirit (see Jn.
 4:24) before the world was created.
 That is to say, when we read in Gen. 1:1, “In the beginning God created the heavens and the earth”, we must understand that God existed as spirit before the beginning of creation and therefore before the beginning of time.
 Now the question is: Is there Scriptural evidence to substantiate the suggestion that the office of “Father” is eternal, i.e. that the office existed before time?
-God is the Father of Jesus Christ, He is the Father of man in the sense that man is God’s creation (please see the paper Is God the Father of All Men?), He is the Father of Israel, and He is the Father of believers.
+God is the Father of Jesus Christ, He is the Father of man in the sense that man is God’s creation.
+He is the Father of Israel, and He is the Father of believers.
 But God did not fulfill the office of ” Father” before Israel or man was created, nor did He fulfill the office of Father of Christ before Christ was born to Mary.
 Can we say that the office or “role” of Father existed before creation?
 I can see that Jehovah, i.e. I AM, existed before creation as spirit, but “Father” implies a certain relationship.
 But there was no one before creation with whom God could be in a relationship to as Father.

 Because the relationship of “Father” did not exist before creation and is therefore not used in the sense of God’s eternal nature, we must, in my opinion, conclude that the term “Father” does not equal the term “God”.